-Lack of communication or consultation about placements has caused distress in care, how long they would be there, when they would get to see their family, and what they should do to stay out of trouble.
+Lack of communication or consultation about placements has caused distress

+A great source of distress was that people did not know why they were in care, how long they would be there, when they would get to see their family, and what they should do to stay out of trouble.

 Arthur Taylor said one of the hardest things about being in care was never knowing how long he would be there, and this constant uncertainty caused him great anxiety and stress: "To a child, even a week is a long time.
-I asked all the time, but no one would tell me."149
+I asked all the time, but no one would tell me."
+149